grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

 - `*.tls-server-name=<string>`: Override the expected name on the server certificate.
 - `*.tls-insecure-skip-verify=<boolean>`: Skip validating the server certificate.

-The following example shows how to configure the gRPC client flags in the querier:
+The following example shows how to configure the gRPC client flags in the querier used to connect to the query-frontend:

 ```
     # Path to the TLS Cert for the gRPC Client